Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Scaling up Bayesian Optimisation

 \textbf{Formalism for Multi-fidelity Optimisation:} We will assume the existence of a fidelity space $\Zcal$ and a function $\gunc:\Zcal\times\Xcal \rightarrow \RR$ defined on the product space of the fidelity space and domain.
-The function $\func$ which we wish to maximise is related to $\gunc$ via $\func(\cdot) = \gunc(\zhf, \cdot)$, where $\zhf\in\Zcal$.
+The function $\func$ which we wish to maximise is related to $\gunc$ via $\func(\cdot) = \gunc(\zhf, \cdot)$, where $\zhf\in\Zcal$. $\zhf$ is the fidelity at which we wish to maximise the multi-fidelity function.
 Our goal is to find a maximiser $\xopt \in \argmax_x \func(x) = \argmax_x \gunc(\zhf, x)$.
 In the rest of the manuscript, the term ``fidelities'' will refer to points $z$ in the fidelity space $\Zcal$.
 The multi-fidelity framework is attractive when the following two conditions are true. \begin{enumerate}[leftmargin=0.19in] \item \emph{The cheap $\gunc(z,\cdot)$ evaluation gives us information about $g(\zhf,\cdot)$.} As we will describe shortly, this can be achieved by modelling $\gunc$ as a GP with an appropriate kernel for the fidelity space $\Zcal$. \item \emph{There exist fidelities $z\in\Zcal$ where evaluating $\gunc$ is cheaper than evaluating at $\zhf$.} To this end, we will associate a \emph{known} cost function $\cost:\Zcal\rightarrow \RR_+$.
 It is helpful to think of $\zhf$ as being the most expensive fidelity, i.e. maximiser of $\cost$, and that $\cost(z)$ decreases as we move away from $\zhf$.
 However, this notion is strictly not necessary for our algorithm or results. \end{enumerate}